FurryCoders/FAAPI/README.md

 *Note:* favorites page "numbers" do not follow any scheme and are only generated server-side.

 * `search(q: str = '', page: int = 0, **params) -> Tuple[List[SubPartial], int, int, int, int]`<br>
 Parses FA search given the query (and optional other params) and returns the submissions found and the next page together with basic search statistics: the number of the first submission in the page, the number of the last submission in the page (0-indexed), and the total number of submissions found in the search.
-For example if the the last three returned integers are 1, 47 and 437, then the the page contains submissions 1 through 48 of a search that has found a total of 437 submissions.
+For example if the the last three returned integers are 1, 47 and 437, then the the page contains submissions 1 through 48 of a search that has found a total of 437 submissions.<br>
+*Note:* as of 2020-08-01 the "/search" path is disallowed by FA's robots.txt.

 ## SubPartial